dbkblk/rand_helper_tools/README.md

 ### Export all
 The parser read every xml text file in the folder and extract every string for every language known.
 It create a subfolder «lang» which contains a folder for the 9 main languages actually supported: English, Finnish, French, German, Italian, Hungarian, Polish, Russian* and Spanish.

 * The russian language is specific as it does not use ISO-8859-1 but ISO-8859-5 characters.
 The charset used in the xml files is latin1 with modded GameFonts.tga and thus, the files are converted to UTF8, so the output files are perfectly readable by russians (but not by me, unfortunately :D).
+For this special use case, the file "_xml_charsets.config" can be used to convert a character into another one.

 For example, the file «A_New_Dawn_Concept_Civ4GameText.xml» will be spread in 6 files for each language which will contains only one language.